josejhkim/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous WeddingHero home folder.

+**Q**: Where can I find updates or release notes about Wedding Hero?<br>
+**A**: Updates, release notes, and additional documentation can be found on our GitHub repository.
+We regularly update the application with new features, bug fixes, and enhancements to improve your planning experience.

 ---
 ## Planned Enhancements